Hima Das’s Journey from Assam’s Rice Fields to Asian Games Silver

 Hima’s development continued at a rapid pace.
 Although her sprint career itself was only a little over an year old, she competed for the first time in a 400m event at the Patiala Federation Cup in March 2018, the Indian trials for the Gold Coast Commonwealth Games.

 The qualifying mark for the Gold Coast Games was 52 seconds.
-Although she couldn’t reach the mark in the heats, Hima’s growth and natural talent was on full display as she recorded a 51.97-second run to book her place at the 2018 Commonwealth Games in Australia.
+Although she couldn’t reach that mark in the heats, Hima’s growth and natural talent was on full display as she recorded a 51.97-second run to book her place at the 2018 Commonwealth Games in Australia.

 From there on, it was full speed ahead.
 At Gold Coast, Hima kept improving her timing in each of her heats and went on to book a spot in the final where she eventually finished sixth with a time of 51.32 seconds.